freealise/freealise/synth/README.md

 ASCII spectrogram sequencer (multilayer raster)
 or ipa symbols for notes

-Meditation app as demo of Sefer Yetzirah++ method (subtractive as usual, only advanced; several automated rotating circles or wheels with Hebrew letters (with IPA and formant combinations), pack of cards adjusted for letter frequency or abacus ~ Urim & Thummim, ~dreidel)
+Meditation app as demo of Sefer Yetzirah++ method (subtractive as usual, only advanced; several automated rotating circles or wheels with Hebrew letters (with IPA and formant combinations), pack of cards adjusted for letter frequency or abacus ~ Urim & Thummim, ~dreidel; for music a dice and a coin or regular pack of cards)
 SY versions (also in Kaplan's book): https://hermetics.net/media-library/kabbalah/
 prophecy: Guide for the Perplexed Pt.2 32-48 (end)
 levels of prophecy align to worlds and soul levels